 - Fireplace Electric Insert – If you have an existing fireplace that burns wood, you may want to use a conversion kit to change it.
 With these electrical inserts, you can have a conversion kit that turns your wood-burning fireplace into an electric fireplace.

-- Freestanding Heater – These units are portable heaters but have some fireplace aesthetic features added to them.
-You usually want to avoid these as they look very tacky and the heating ability of the device is subpar compared to the full-size units.
+- Freestanding Heater – These units are really just portable heaters but have some fireplace aesthetic features added to them.
+You usually want to avoid these as they look very tacky and the heating ability of the unit is subpar compared to the full-size units.

-- Electric Fireplace Stove – These are units that mimic a wood stove that you might find within an old wood cabin, however, they tend to look very strange and out of place when installed in a standard, modern home.
+- Electric Fireplace Stove – These are units that mimic a wood stove that you might find within an old cabin.
+However, they tend to look very strange and out of place when installed in a standard, modern home.

 MagikFlame electric fireplaces have a lot to offer people who want an electric fireplace that can truly feel like a real one that burns wood.
 Here is what you have to look forward to when you purchase any MagikFlame model:

 - 3D Holographic Flames – There is a physical log set over a glowing ember bed inside of each MagikFlame fireplace.
-Upon this log set, MagikFlame fireplaces 3D project ultrarealistic holographic flames that flicker and move like real flames.
-There are 30 different styles of flames for you to switch between, allowing you the ability to change the fireplace to fit whatever mood that you prefer to go with.
+Upon this log set, MagikFlame fireplaces project ultra-realistic 3D holographic flames that flicker and move like real flames.
+There are 30 different styles of flames for you to choose from, allowing you the ability to change the fireplace to fit whatever mood that you prefer to go with.

-- Smartphone Control – Controlling your fireplace has never been easy using MagikFlame’s intuitive app controller.
-You can put this app on your smartphone or tablet and control every single aspect of your fireplace from the comfort of your seat.
+- Smartphone Control – Controlling your fireplace has never been easier using MagikFlame’s intuitive iOS smartphone app.
+You can download this app to your smartphone or tablet and control every single aspect of your fireplace from the comfort of your seat.

-There is a lot more you can learn about MagikFlame fireplaces if you still want to know if they are right for you:
+There is a lot more you can learn about MagikFlame electric fireplaces if you are still wondering if they are right for you:

-- MagikFlame Story: the origins of MagikFlame fireplaces and how the company got started.
+- MagikFlame Story: The origins of MagikFlame electric fireplaces and how the company got its start.

-- MagikFlame Reviews: Nothing can beat helpful testimonials from past MagikFlame customers.
+- MagikFlame Reviews: Nothing can beat the helpful testimonials from MagikFlame customers.

 - MagikFlame Electric Fireplace Buying Guide – You can understand more about how electric fireplaces work with this helpful guide.

-- Payment Plans and Financing: Getting your own MagikFlame fireplace is very easy with their simple financing plans.
+- Payment Plans and Financing: Purchasing your own MagikFlame fireplace has never been easier.

-- MagikFlame Warranty: You can trust that your home heating is in good hands with this full warranty.
+- MagikFlame Warranty: You can trust that your home heating is in good hands with MagikFlame’s full warranty plans.